winitzki/scall/tutorial/programming_dhall.md

 in let T = GFix (λ(x : Type) → F x (H x))
 ```

-For the case of least fixpoints, the argument will be exactly similar.
+For the case of least fixpoints, the argument is similar.
 The resulting definitions for `H` and `T` are:

 ```dhall
 let H = λ(x : Type) → LFix (G x)